DisCoTec/discotec.github.io/2019/forte.md

    * *Rough diamonds*: Extended abstracts presenting innovative and promising ideas, possibly in an early form and without supporting evidence.
    * *Tool (demonstration) papers*: Extended abstracts describing (or demonstrating) new tools (or tool components) that implement (or build upon) theoretical foundations.
    * *Position papers* : Extended abstracts describing (i) calls to action,  or (ii) substantiated reflections on the current and/or future research perspectives related to FORTE.

+   Short paper submissions must be marked as such (for instance, in the submission's title).

 3. __"Journal First" papers__ (page limit: 2 pages, including references)